 The Landscape Reserve Nor Yauyos – Conchas is considered one of the most beautiful sceneries of Peru.
 Within the reserve you can enjoy several interesting and attractive activities, as it has beautiful snow capped mountains, turquoise lagoons, multiple waterfalls, canyons, gorges, forests of queñual trees, archaeological remains and a variety of flora and fauna.

-To get there, you need to take the Panamerican South Highway to Cañete (km 140), then turn onto the path that leads to Lunahuaná.
+To get there, you need to take the Panamerican South Highway to Cañete (km 140), then turn in to the path that leads to Lunahuaná.
 From there, proceed to Huancaya, main town of the reserve, located 320 km from Lima (about 6-7 hours).
 It is advisable to make the trip in a 4×4 truck if possible, if you want to continue the path to Vilca and Pachacayo.

 Historically, the area is extremely rich, having many evidences which indicate the advanced agricultural development that have come to have the old Yauyos.
 In the reserve we can observe ruins, canals and pre-Inca terraces.
 Yauyos was a warrior culture that came to dominate the Valley of Santa Eulalia and a part of the Rímac.
 Their living spaces were authentic vertical archipelagos and spoke a set of dialects of Aru language, from which survives, until today, the Jaqaru.